 This may seem like a strange idea at first.
 After all, if a device can connect to the internet, why not let it go online?
 Like your PC, smartphone and basically any other connected device, your TV runs the risk of being compromised by unscrupulous types if it's hooked up to a network.

-- Social and communication apps such as Skype
+- Social and communication apps such as Facebook.

-Still, this, combined with the ever present risk of hacking, has prompted people to disconnect their smart TVs.
-It’s actually a viable option depending on your home media setup.
-In fact, a connected TV can be almost pointless in some contexts.
-But is it right for you?
+Still, this, combined with the ever present risk of hacking, prompted people to disconnect their smart TVs.
+It's actually a viable option depending on your home media setup.
+In fact, a connected TV may be unnecessary depending on your media demands.

 Things have improved over the years.
 Samsung now makes a point of highlighting security features in their TVs, for example.
 But protections like third-party anti-virus software that you can get for your PC, isn't really available for smart TVs.

 So, yes, TVs can be compromised, and they are full of personal information that may be tempting to cyber-criminals.
 Whether they'll actually want to bother, however, is another story.
 Why?
 Because hackers tend to go after big targets that will yield a big data haul.
 Things like: